In this article, you will get comprehensive notes on Python library Functions Class 12 PDF. Read the article and learn!

 A library is a place where lots of books, magazines, CDs, newspapers are found to read.
 These all books are divided into several chapters, magazines are divided into several articles.
 One book is divided into many chapters to manage and to attract readers for reading.

 A similar concept is applied to programming.
-A large is divided into modules.
+A large program is divided into modules.
 A module is a set of small coding instructions written in a programming language.
 These modules create a library.

 Definition Python Library Functions